 In order to use local mode on a device:

-- The device must be running balenaOS v2.0 or higher with supervisor v4.0 or higher.
+- The device must be running balenaOS v2.29.0 or higher.

 - You must have the balena CLI installed on your workstation.

 - Local mode must be enabled through the dashboard.
 To use local mode on a development device, click on the small Actions dropdown at the top right of the device page and select Enable Local Mode.